Clear Paddock Creek: Geography

 Clear Paddock Creek is encompassed by a grassy terrain and eucalypts and has a catchment area of 8.8 km2.
-At the upstream end of the creek (in Edensor Park) three smaller natural waterways called Edensor, Wilson and Henty Creeks (which are still labeled as 'Clear Paddock Creek' on maps) flow into the main channel of the creek at a naturalised part named "Restoring the Waters".
+At the upstream end of the creek (in Edensor Park) three smaller natural waterways called Edensor, Wilson and Henty Creeks (which are still labeled as 'Clear Paddock Creek' on maps) flow into the main channel of the creek at a naturalised part named "Restoring the Waters", which transformed a former concrete stormwater channel into a more natural stream with riparian vegetation.
 Flood surges above the downstream basin fence of Kalang Road Basin, where it flows down Smithfield Road.
 Road crossings at Smithfield Road, Brown Road and Simpson Road can be overflowed in a 20 year ARI (Average Recurrence Interval).
 Parts of the Bus Transitway at the Edensor Road junction can be flood affected.

+South of Brown Road in Bonnyrigg Heights, the upper reaches of Clear Paddock Creek continue as Henty Creek, which is a small brook.
+Henty Creek flows through a shallow, heavily vegetated and marshy channel that is largely dry during periods of low rainfall, with more substantial surface flow occurring following rain.
 Henty Place Reserve, Diamond Crescent Reserve, Brown Reserve, Gregorace Reserve, Bonnyrigg Town Centre Park, Nineveh Stadium (part of Eden Venues reception club), King Park, Burns Park, St Johns Park (with the adjacent bowling club) and Hampshire Reserve are contiguous recreational areas that are present on the creek's strip, all featuring a shared cycleway/walkway.
 They also adjoin the nature strip of Orphan School Creek to the north and east.

 Course

 The creek is a linear wetland that flows north from North Liverpool Road at the border of Bonnyrigg and Green Valley, parallel of the Liverpool-Parramatta Rapid Bus Transitway, which then heads to Clear Paddock Basin at the Bonnyrigg/Edensor Park boundary, just near Smithfield Road.
 Before reaching the Basin it is intermittent, only filling up after substantial rainfall.
 The creek then turns its course north-east from Edensor Road, becoming concrete-walled, before emptying into Orphan School Creek in Wakeley.
 To the south of Clear Paddock Basin, the creek becomes subterranean or tunnelled, where it flows underground in a southwesterly direction to the northeastern fringes of Green Valley.
 It is approximately 6.5 km in length, although Fairfield City Council lists it as 5 km long.
+The naturalised section of Clear Paddock Creek has a narrow, shallow and meandering channel with pools and riffles, giving it a brook-like appearance.

+Clear Paddock Creek features a small tributary on its western side called Edensor Creek, which is mostly a natural waterway and gully.
+Edensor Creek begins at Kalang Road in the west, in Edensor Park, and ends at Smithfield Road in the east, in Greenfield Park, where it flows into Clear Paddock Creek.
+Edensor Creek flows through recreational areas such as Anglevale Reserve, Busby Park, Bosnjak Park, and Chickasaw Crescent Reserve.
+At Bosnjak Park, there is a small embankment dam that forms part of Edensor Creek.